 In Florida, you can't even go down there and represent the people.

-He spells it different, but the guy that was running for governor, who's a criminal.
+But the guy that was running for governor, who's a criminal.

-But the the point that you have to understand about this is that it is not just happening in the United States.
+But the point that you have to understand about this is that it is not just happening in the United States.

 It's not just happening in this state or that one.